anbrikzone/OnlineLibrary/README.md

 ## Features

 - **User Authentication**: Secure user authentication using Simple JWT tokens.
+- **Permissions**: The API has object permissions between creators of reviews and ordinary users
 - **Book Catalog**: A comprehensive catalog of books available for users to browse.
 - **Reviews and Ratings**: Users can leave reviews and ratings for the books they've read.